Here's what's next for Samsung's Family Hub smart fridge

-case, the touchscreen-equipped remains front and center.
+case, the touchscreen-equipped Family Hub smart fridge remains front and center.
 There's no radical redesign this year, but the Korean conglomerate is highlighting a couple of key improvements for 2018, along with a couple of new models that will bring the total number of Family Hub models up to fourteen.

 Assistant all eating up sizable shares of the growing user base, Samsung wants to muscle in with its unique, fridge-centric vision for the connected living space.

-platform Samsung purchased .
+platform Samsung purchased back in 2014.
 The Family Hub initially debuted with the promise of its own, dedicated SmartThings app on its two-foot touchscreen, but that app was nowhere to be seen when the fridge actually launched.
-Now, a couple of years later, you'll finally be able to control things like smart lights and thermostats right from the fridge -- and you'll be able to monitor the feed from compatible connected cameras like the , too., the
+Now, a couple of years later, you'll finally be able to control things like smart lights and thermostats right from the fridge -- and you'll be able to monitor the feed from compatible connected cameras like the Ring Video Doorbell, too.

 The Family Hub's grocery-tracking fridge cameras are getting an intelligence boost, too, thank to a new feature called Meal Planner.
 Enable it, and your refrigerator will recommend recipes based on your family's food preferences, allergies, and, thanks to those cameras, the ingredients you have on hand.
 You'll also be able to use a new Deals app to save sale-priced groceries to your shopping list, or to a supported loyalty card.